jeff-v-h/Project-Issues-Suite/README.md

 ### Requirements

-- For **microsoft login** to work, it may be necessary to replace .env.development's CLIENT_ID with your own (please follow env.example file at root of this project)
+- For **microsoft login** to work, it may be necessary to replace .env.development's CLIENT_ID with your own (please follow env.example file at root of this project).
 - For the app to work a **backend** is required.
 The environment variables in .env.development file is currently setup to use the production version.
 To use a local version, follow the README for the [Project Issues Suite API](https://github.com/jeffvhuang/Project-Issues-Suite-API).

 ### Installation